 Let's rebuild with a focus on equity: we have an opportunity to undo harm and build back better.

 A CITY THAT WORKS FOR ALL OF US

 I have lived in Ward 10 for 11 years and in four of our five neighborhoods.
 I know what makes each of our neighborhoods unique, what our challenges are, and what unites us.

-I will advocate for our residents, businesses, and neighborhoods to make sure essential services are met and that the city fulfills its obligations.
+I advocate for our residents, businesses, and neighborhoods to make sure essential services are met and that the city fulfills its obligations.
 I am here to serve you and work together to find solutions.